 - Complete an enrollment form online at the website provided with the program enrollment materials.

 Normally the alternate natural gas supply company will complete the transfer of natural gas service with the local natural gas utility.
 You will see no change in service, delivery or billing, all of which continue to be handled by your local natural gas utility.

-The initial term of the agreement with the alternate supplier can vary between communities, but is typically two years or more.
+The initial term of the agreement with the alternate supplier can vary between communities but is typically two years.
 At the end of the initial term, you can usually continue in the program under the terms and conditions offered at that time.
-After the initial term, if you are dissatisfied for any reason, you may return to your local natural gas utility’s regulated service or select another approved natural gas supplier.
+After the initial term, if you are dissatisfied for any reason, you may return to your local natural gas utility’s standard choice offer or select another approved natural gas supplier.

 Enrollment periods will vary with each community.